splineclaw/e621dl/README.md

 # What is **e621dl**?

-**e621dl** is an automated script, originally by [**@wwyaiykycnf**](https://github.com/wwyaiykycnf), which downloads content from e621.net.
+**e621dl** is an automated script, originally by [**@wwyaiykycnf**](https://github.com/wwyaiykycnf), which downloads images from e621.net.
 It can be used to create a local mirror of your favorite searches, and keep these searches up to date as new files are uploaded.

 # How does **e621dl** work?

-Put very simply, when **e621dl** starts, it determines the following:
+Put very simply, when **e621dl** starts, it determines the following based on the `config.ini` file:

-- Which tags you would like to avoid seeing by reading the blacklist section in `config.ini`.
+- Which tags you would like to avoid seeing by reading the blacklist section.
-- Which searches you would like to perform by reading your tag group sections in `config.ini`.
+- Which searches you would like to perform by reading your tag group sections.
-- The last time it was run by reading the settings section in `config.ini`.
+- How far back to look for posts by reading your settings section.

-Once it knows these things, it goes through the searches one by one, and downloads _only_ content that matches your search and blacklist request, and has been uploaded since the last time it was run.
+Once it knows these things, it goes through the searches one by one, and downloads _only_ content that matches your search request, and has passed through all specified filters.

-# Installing **e621dl**
+# Installing and Setting Up **e621dl**

 - Download and install [the latest release of Python 3](https://www.python.org/downloads/).
 - Download [the latest release of **e621dl**](https://github.com/wulfre/e621dl/releases/latest).

-  - Decompress the archive in any directory you would like.
+  - Decompress the archive into any directory you would like.
+- Download and install the required packages from the Python Package Index by opening your terminal/command line in the directory you decompressed e621dl into and running the command `pip install -r requirements.txt`.

 # Running **e621dl**

-- Open the terminal/command line in the directory you installed e621dl, and run `e621dl.py`
+- Open your terminal/command line in the directory you decompressed e621dl into, and run the command `python e621dl.py`.

-  - You may need to run the command as `python e621dl.py` if python is not in your path.

 ## First-Time Run

 The first time you run **e621dl**, you should see something similar to the following:

 ```
-e621dl      INFO     Running e621dl version 3.0.2 -- Forked from 2.4.6.
+e621dl      INFO     Running e621dl version X.X.X -- Forked from 2.4.6.
 config      ERROR    No config file found.
 config      INFO     New default file created: "config.ini".
 tags        ERROR    Please add at least one tag group to "config.ini".